Moving Into a New House? Here Are 5 Things To Get Done Yesterday

 The National Fire Protection Association(NFPA) provides best practices on where to place smoke detectors in your home that is worth checking out.
 As a general rule a 3 bedroom home with two floors and a basement should have at least 7 detectors but follow the NFPA guidelines for your specific home.

 Head over to Amazon and get them delivered to your doorstep.
 Be sure to purchase photoelectric smoke alarms, they are more effective than their ionizing counterparts.

 Approximate total cost: $140

-The NFPA recommends Carbon Monoxide detectors installed at least one per floor and be placed near bedrooms on floors with them.
-CO detectors have a life expectancy of 5-7 years before they stop detecting CO and face the same issue as smoke detectors with regards to the battery tester.
+The NFPA recommends Carbon Monoxide alarms be installed at least one per floor and be placed near bedrooms on floors with them.
+CO detectors have a life expectancy of 5-7 years before they stop detecting CO and face the same issue as smoke alarms with regards to the battery tester.

 Approximate total cost: $60

 Often overlooked but a fire extinguisher is an instrumental tool for a safe home.
 Put it in a common space and make sure everyone in the house knows where it is and how to operate it.

 Approximate total cost: $40

 If you bought a house with a pool and have small children go get yourself a pool alarm.